Information Systems and Technology (IN/IT)

 Quarter Credit Hours: 4 | Prerequisite: None

-This course provides an introduction to the broad field of artificial intelligence.
+This course provides an introduction to the broad field of machine learning.
 You will gain hands-on experience building machine learning models using industry-standard python libraries.
-The course also covers important topics such as data preparation pipelines for downstream machine learning.
+The course also covers important topics, such as data preparation pipelines for downstream machine learning.

 IN504: Advanced Applications of Python